Skip to content

 2. Create a .env file in the same directory.

-3. Go to Google cloud credential page for generating client id and secret.
+3. Go to the Google Cloud Credentials page to generate a client ID and secret.

-4. If you want to use docker, set the environment variables in .env as:
+4. If you want to use Docker, set the environment variables in .env as follows:

 CLIENT_ID="client_ID" # Google Auth Secret